 Another problem with standard point detectors is that they cannot be positioned too close to electronic equipment such as computer servers because of the negative electromagnetic effects they cause.

-The VESDA detector on the other hand, can be run directly above the server, or even inside a sealed server cabinet.
-In the event of a server overheating and an electronic component beginning to smoke the VESDA detects the problem in less than thirty seconds, alerting staff that there is a problem before it becomes a bigger threat.
+The VESDA fire alarm system detector, on the other hand, can be run directly above the server, or even inside a sealed server cabinet.
+In the event of a server overheating and an electronic component beginning to smoke, the VESDA detects the problem in less than thirty seconds, alerting staff that there is a problem before it becomes a bigger threat.

 Thinking of installing a VESDA system in your building?

-West London Security are experts at installing and maintaining VESDA systems in buildings of any size so if you’re looking to upgrade your fire system and need some expert advice, give us a call on 020 8676 4300 or use our contact form.
+West London Security are the experts at installing and maintaining VESDA fire alarm systems in buildings of any size so if you’re looking to upgrade your fire system and need some expert advice, give us a call on 020 8676 4300 or use our contact form.

 We’ll be happy to talk you through the system and will give you a no obligation quote as quickly as possible.